M.T. Abraham Group: History

 The group also established a non-profit art organization called The M.T.
 Abraham Foundation in 2004.
 The foundation’s main purpose is to promote Russian and European Modernism, Impressionism, and Modern Art by collecting art pieces throughout the world and loaning them for display and study at public institutions.

 The Sarajevo Film Festival was supported by the Group, which became the host of the 28th Sarajevo Film Festival Opening Gala Reception.

-In December M.T.
-Abraham Group became the general sponsor of HSK Zrinjski Mostar Football Club.
+In December 2022, M.T.
+Abraham Group became the general sponsor of HŠK Zrinjski Mostar football club.

 In January 2022, M.T.
 Abraham Group became a sponsor of the swimmer Lana Pudar and was the golden sponsor of the 'Mostar Run Weekend 2022'.

+On May 4, 2023, M.T.
+Abraham Group's Aluminij signed $141.2 million worth of deals with Glencore and Duferco.
+The agreements consisted of building a solar power plant, aluminium recycling facility, and a new factory for green aluminium production.